HongfeiJu/ChannelX/README.md

 # ChannelX

 SER517 Fall 2019 Group 4 project

-Team Members:
+A react based Web application developed using Firebase.

+ChannelX will make it possible to create, share, and destroy transient communication channels.
+These channels should be tied to users existing communication streams (e-mail, Social accounts etc.) without exposing the users actual phone number or e-mail address.

+The application is developed by:
-Darshan Prakash
+1. Darshan Prakash
-Hongfei Ju
+2. Hongfei Ju
-Manisha Miriyala
+3. Manisha Miriyala
-Muhammed Sami
+4. Muhammed Sami
-Subhradeep Biswas
+5. Subhradeep Biswas

 Instructions to run the application
-1. After cloning the project, open command prompt in our source directory, channelx in the Frontend folder.
+1. After cloning the project, open command prompt in our source directory.
-2. Make sure npm is installed and make sure you are using version 9.x.x.
+2. Make sure npm is installed and make sure you are using version 11.x.x.
 3. Clone the repository and run ```npm install``` to install node modules in Frontend/channelx/ which is the project root directory.
 4. Run ```npm install --save firebase``` to save firebase modules.
 5. Run ```npm install --save @material-ui/core``` to save modal modules.